NYC declares health emergency amid measles outbreak in Brooklyn

 “This is the epicenter of a measles outbreak that is very, very troubling and must be dealt with immediately,” the mayor said at a news conference in Williamsburg, where he was joined by health officials.

-The mayor said that the city would issue violations and possibly fines for those who did not comply.
+The mayor, acknowledging it was an "unusual action," said that the city would issue violations and possibly fines for those who do not comply.

-"It is an unusual action for us to take, but it is a reflection about the seriousness of this disease," he said.
+Those who cannot afford the vaccination will receive it for free, de Blasio said.

-The announcement comes a day after the city health department ordered yeshivas in Brooklyn to exclude from classes all students who are not vaccinated against measles or face violations and possible closure.
+The measure comes a day after the city health department ordered yeshivas in Brooklyn to exclude from classes all students who are not vaccinated against measles or face violations and possible closure.

 The outbreak started when an unvaccinated child acquired measles on a visit to Israel, where a large outbreak of the disease is occurring, according to the city health department’s website.